Wage and Hour Claims

 An employee who works more than 5 hours a day is entitled to a 30 minute meal break.
 This meal period is in addition to any applicable rest period the employee must be provided.
-Also, if an employee works more than 10 hours in a day, the employee must receive a second 30-minute meal period.
+An employee who works more than 10 hours in a day must receive a second 30-minute meal period.3

 Wage and Hour Attorney’s

 The attorneys at Kaplan Weiss LLP have the experience and resources to successfully handle your wage and hour claims.
 Please contact us at (213) 553-4550 for a free consultation.